 Before choosing an exterminator, have several professionals visit and provide a quote.
-The service cost will be out-of-pocket, so look for a company that offers fair prices and has good customer reviews.
+The service cost will be out of pocket, so look for a company that offers fair prices and has good customer reviews.
 Ask how long the extermination process will take and when a contractor can survey the interior damage.

 How to prevent termites

-To prevent termites, start by eliminating termite food sources.
+- Eliminate termite food sources.
 Termites eat cellulose, which can be found in firewood, plants, mulch and other woody materials.
 If possible, keep those things away from the sides of your home where termites can easily get in.

-Next, seal entry points to keep termites out.
+- Seal entry points to keep termites out.
 Check the home’s foundation for small cracks and holes.
 Seal gaps around any water and gas lines that run outside the home.
 Look for leaky pipes or gutters that can cause water to pool around the foundation.